m1guelsb/social-animals/README.md

+# Social Animals
-# Social-animals is a pet photo-sharing app

-## Where you can share photos, view and comment on photos of others pets
+## Social Animals is a pet photo-sharing app Where you can share photos, view and comment on photos of others pets.

+### Built with React JS